Master of Science Program

 - Apply mathematics and modern methods of theoretical physics to the most advanced problems of present fundamental science;

-theory, integrable systems, statistical mechanics and complex systems etc.) to continue successful career in most of popular directions in
+theory, integrable systems, statistical mechanics and complex systems, etc.) to continue a successful career in the most popular directions in

 science and technology;

-- Apply the culture of scientific discussion and ability of carrying scientific research to function in scientific research community or
+- Apply the culture of scientific discussion and ability to carry scientific research to function in the scientific research community or

 A successful graduate of the program will know and will be able to use: